 5. Project Scope

-The proposed mobile solution “Reclaimed Asphalt” aims to be a platform which intends to connect 4 kinds of users, namely: Contractors, Drivers and Material Customers, as per their requirement/needs.
+The proposed mobile solution “TrukLoads” aims to be a platform which intends to connect 4 kinds of users, namely: Contractors, Drivers and Material Customers, as per their requirement/needs.
 The ROI of the proposed solution, would be from membership fees that would be charged from the users, for using this platform.
 The platform would allow the end users to get listed under all 4 types of categories.
 Unified Infotech proposes and complete end-to-end solution comprising of consultation, UI design, development, testing, maintenance and upgradation.

 The System mainly consists of 5 Types of Users: